dylanramdhan/Pokeify/README.md

 Who's that Pokémon?
 Is it Pikachu?
 Is it Charizard?
 Is it Squirtel?
 Oh no way, it's _**Pokéify**_!!

 Pokéify is your go-to spot for finding new artists and Pokémons!
-The development of this web application idea came to us as we were listening to music and enjoying the fun reminiscences of Pokémon.
+This development of the idea came to us as we were listening to music and enjoying the fun reminiscences of Pokémon.
 In our design of Pokéify is the development of a web-based application that allows users to search any of their favorite Pokémons, and find any sort of related musics and artists towards the Pokémon's element.

 ## Contributing Members